Motley Crue Logo

 Motley Crue Logo 1981

 The debut album features a large charcoal-black rectangle.
-It has the name of the musical group written on it in red.
+It has the musical group’s name written in red.
 The italicized font is pulled upward.
-The characters are large, with sharp or right angles.
+The characters are large and have sharp or right angles.
 Above the “O” and “U” are dots.
 They are exactly opposite the lines that form the letters.

 1983 – 1985